DPhil in Astrophysics

-Performance at interview(s)
+Performance at interview

 Interviews are normally held as part of the admissions process.

 Interviews are normally held during February and March, following a shortlisting procedure which takes into account your academic qualifications (and professional track record if applicable), research statement and references.
-You will receive either one or two interviews with two members of staff, either in person, via Skype or on the phone.
+You will receive either one or two interviews with two members of staff, either in person, via video link or on the phone.

-All recommendations to admit a student involve the judgment of at least two members of academic staff with relevant experience and expertise, and additionally must be approved by the Director of Graduate Studies or Admissions Committee (or equivalent departmental persons or bodies).
+All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 Other factors governing whether places can be offered

 The following factors will also govern whether candidates can be offered places: